Barbara G. Walker: Criticism

 The Woman's Encyclopedia of Myths and Secrets has been criticized for being based on the idea of the "Great Mother" by writers like Robert Graves and Erich Neumann, and for rewriting myths so they would support the theory of a "Great Goddess".
 (Note: Diane Purkiss, "Women's Rewriting of Myth", in Carolyne Larrington (ed), The Feminist Companion to Mythology, London, 1992, p.
 444: "Given these constraints, it's surprising at first to discover that twentieth-century women writers and artists constantly strive to engage with and re-figure women's representation in classical myth, and that a particular group of them have found inspiration in Graves and Neumann for their efforts (Sjöö, 1990; Orenstein, 1982; Stein, 1989; Walker, 1985, 1986; Daly, 1978; ...) ...
 If the projects of Graves and Neumann are in thrall to a masculinist representation of woman, why have so many women appropriated their theories?
 Perhaps certain feminist 'misread' or re-read these texts productively to formulate a position from which to write and speak, by taking the Jungians' essentialist propositions for truths about the repression of woman's nature by patriarchy.
 They could cast themselves as the bearers of secret feminine knowledge actually unavailable to male writers.
 However, this means that radical feminist claims of utter separatism are invalid, since their theories are predicated not on stories produced thousands of years ago by women, but on a masculine discourse of myth.
 In Donna Haraway's influential terms, these women may wish to be goddesses, but they are cyborgs all the same (Haraway, 1989).")

 Personal life

-Walker studied journalism at the University of Pennsylvania, then worked for the Washington Star in Washington, D.C.
+Walker was born Barbara Goodwin Jones in Philadelphia, Pennsylvania, on July 2, 1930.
+She studied journalism at the University of Pennsylvania, then worked for the Washington Star in Washington, D.C.
 While serving on a local hotline helping abused women and pregnant teenage girls in the mid-1970s, she became interested in feminism.
 Walker continued a personal study of comparative religions and feminist issues after she graduated which led to her writing The Woman's Encyclopedia of Myths and Secrets (1983).
+Walker described herself as an atheist.

-Walker describes herself as an atheist.
+She was married to Gordon Walker from 1952 until his death in 2017.
+They had a son.

-She is an advocate of the Christ myth theory.
+Walker died on December 21, 2025, from metastatic abdominal cancer, in Sarasota, Florida.